T9Air/klipper-camera-watchdog/README.md

 # Thank you's
 Thank you to [droans](https://github.com/droans) for the [extended_macros](https://github.com/droans/klipper_extras) repo, and all the help you gave when I had trouble setting it up.

+A big thank you to [ozf](https://github.com/ozf) for programming the base AI for calculating the threshold!